Colour Screenprint Christmas Cards

 10.00am - 4.00pm.

-During the day you will learn four colour screenprinting and will create a set of original full-colour, hand printed Christmas cards.
+During the day you will learn four colour screenprinting and will create a set of original, personalised full-colour, hand printed cards, from a favourite photograph.

 About the Tutor